Mayuresh-22/Minglr/README.md

 2. Configure XAMPP:
    - Open XAMPP and start the Apache and MySQL services.
-   - If this services do not start, you may need to change the ports for Apache and MySQL in the XAMPP settings.
+   - If these services do not start, you may need to change the ports for Apache and MySQL in the XAMPP settings.

 3. Clone the GitHub repository:
    - Head over to C:\xampp\htdocs in your Windows Explorer.
 (If you installed XAMPP in a different location, you will need to navigate to that folder instead.)